nikitavoloboev/data/docs/relationships/relationships.md

 [The grass is greener where you water it](https://www.reddit.com/r/Divorce/comments/qsdymo/the_grass_is_greener_where_you_water_it/).
 Say and show love to people you love.
 Sometimes, you have to know when to let go and quit.

+[The Proust Questionnaire](https://www.vanityfair.com/magazine/2000/01/proust-questionnaire) has nice questions to get to know a person.

 ## Notes

 - [All Too Well](https://www.youtube.com/watch?v=tollGa3S0o8) clip/film is a nice overview of narcissistic relationship.